jasonc2901/PythonFolderOrganiser/README.md

 Hi thanks for downloading my Folder organisation script.
-Before you get started and try and adapt this onto your own machines there\'92s a few steps you must first complete.
+Before you get started and try and adapt this onto your own machines there are a few steps you must first complete.

 For Mac Users (if Windows search Google for how to complete the following):
 Step 1: